dotnet/wpf/src/Microsoft.DotNet.Wpf/specs/tooltip.md

 - **Timeout**.
 When the tooltip's `ShowDuration` time expires, the tooltip closes.
 - **Hover ends**.
 When the tooltip opened due to hover, moving the mouse outside a "safe region" closes the tooltip.
 Moving the mouse in a straight line between the parent and the tooltip stays within the safe region.
 - **Keyboard Shortcut**.
-When the parent has keyboard focus, typing Ctrl+Shift+F10 or simply Ctrl (without any other keys) closes the tooltip.
+Typing Ctrl+Shift+F10 or simply Ctrl closes any open tooltip whether it is opened from keyboard or mouse.
+Typing ESC closes any open tooltip.
 - **Focus loss**.
 When the tooltip opened due to keyboard activity, moving keyboard focus away from the parent element closes the tooltip.
 - **Editor activity**.
 When the parent has a text editor, any editor activity closes the tooltip.
 Elements with editors include `TextBoxBase`, `PasswordBox`, `DocumentViewerBase`, `FlowDocumentScrollViewer`, and classes derived from these.